 - ECG +/- echocardiogram (echo) - if a cardiac cause or PE is suspected.

 - Other tests are dependent on the clinical setting but may include FBC, ESR, U&Es, coagulation studies, urinalysis, arterial blood gases, sputum cytology and culture, acid-fast bacillus (AFB) smear and culture, D-dimer testing, and HIV test.

 Treatment is according to the underlying cause.
-For management of a PE, see separate article Pulmonary Embolism.
+For management of a PE, see the separate Pulmonary Embolism article.